algosup/2022-2023-project-2-santa-time-Project-7-group/Documents/Marketing_Plan.md

 # Key performance indicators

-Statistics of website traffic can be found on portal.azure.com, for further details please consult our Technical Specifications.
+Statistics of website traffic can be found on the Google Cloud Platform, for further details please consult our Technical Specifications.

 Optionaly, a separate link can be prepared for every platform we advertise on.
 This way it could be possible to measure which platforms bring in the most clicks.